bitplane/bitplane.net/~/doc/thoughts/lens/words/index.md

 or those without time
-it's a random stream of glyphs, but if you learn (or make) a language, you could map a stories onto this.
+it's a random stream of glyphs, but if you learn (or make) a language, you could map a story onto this.
 If you shared this tongue with others, they too could understand;
 they could read your story